 Question 1: What exactly do you do?

 A professional postpartum doula can help ease the anxiety and workload that comes along with the transition following a birth.
 Doulas provide both emotional support and hands-on help to a family, allowing parents time to bond with baby, snuggle older siblings, and take a refreshing shower or much needed nap.
 Every family has different needs, but typical duties might include helping a mother with breastfeeding, providing guidance on infant care and postpartum recovery, preparing meals, doing laundry, washing dishes or bottles, running errands and helping care for siblings.
 A professional doula is knowledgeable about other local services a family may need (support groups, mental health care providers, lactation consultants, chiropractors, massage therapists, etc) and can help with referrals.
 A doula may come for a few hours during the day or help the family overnight, when needed.
-She may also spend time with the mother helping her process feelings about her birth, answering questions about physical and emotional changes, and providing encouragement and reassurance that she can handle the new adventures to come.
+She may also spend time with the parents helping them process feelings about their birth, answering questions about physical and emotional changes, and providing encouragement and reassurance that they can handle the new adventures to come.

 Question 2: Do people really need that?

 Most of the time, I’m grateful to live in this day and age.
 I like my car, I like my smart phone.
 I’m a big fan of central heating and cooling.
 These are all good things.
 However, postpartum care is one area where a modern attitude may be causing women more harm than good.
 The days and weeks after the birth of a baby used to be a time of turning inward for a woman.
 She and her little one would be sheltered by family and friends, safe and warm in a haven away from the outside world, as she settled into parenting and the baby became accustomed to life on the outside.
 The new parent’s job was to rest, recover, and care for her little one while others tended to siblings and managed other tasks and needs.